TanyaPS/GORM/doc/DB_Schema.md

 ### id
 Internal id.
 Will automatically be filled if left blank.
 Must be unique.
 ### site
-9 letter sitename.
+9 letter uppercase sitename.
 Ex BUDD00DNK, ARGI00FRO, ...
+This is the primary key throughout the intire system.
 ### year
 4 digit year of observation.
 ### doy